Coupling property and gradient estimates of L\'{e}vy processes via the symbol

-where for any two non-negative functions $g$ and $h$, the notation $g\asymp h$ means that there are two positive constants $c_1$ and $c_2$ such that $c_1g\le h\le c_2g$.
+where for any two non-negative functions $g$ and $h$, the notation $g\asymp h$ means that there are two positive constants $c_1$ and $c_2$ such that $c_1g\leq h\leq c_2g$.

 Let $P_t(x,\cdot)$ and $P_t$ be the transition function and the semigroup of the L\'evy process $X_t$, respectively.
-We begin with coupling time estimates of L\'evy processes which satisfy the following Hartman-Wintner condition for some $t_0>0$:
+We begin with coupling time estimates of L\'evy processes which satisfy the following Hartman--Wintner condition for some $t_0>0$: